Have you ever looked across your property and thought about some land management goals you would like to take to the next level? Maybe we can help.

 activities which include practices and enhancements.

 The 2018 Farm Bill gives NRCS authority to offer the opportunity to renew CSP contracts for five years after the initial contract period ends.
 Participants will be notified about the opportunity to renew during the final year of the existing contract.
 Please contact your local office for more information regarding the renewal of a CSP contract.
-A national application deadline of March 31, 2021 has been announced for 2017 CSP contract holders to renew for the 2022-1.
-Participants will be notified by the local field office soon with information about how to apply for renewal.

 CSP Renewal Stewardship Eligibility